AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-from the very first, but the early writers generally either state the great truths that legitimately result in universal good, or in unmistakable terms avow the doctrine as a revealed truth of the Christian Scriptures. \"Numbers flocked into the church who brought their heathen ways with them.\"[^117]
+from the very first, but the early writers generally either state the great truths that legitimately result in universal good, or in unmistakable terms avow the doctrine as a revealed truth of the Christian Scriptures.
+"Numbers flocked into the church who brought their heathen ways with them."[^117]

 At first Christianity was as a bit of leaven buried in foreign elements, modifying and being modified.
 The early Christians had individual opinions and idiosyncrasies, which at first their new faith did not eradicate; they still retained some of their former errors.
 This accounts for their different views of the future world.
-At the time of our Lord\'s advent Judaism had been greatly corrupted.
-During the captivity[^118] Chaldean, Persian and Egyptian doctrines, and other oriental ideas had tinged the Mosaic religion, and in Alexandria, especially, there was a great mixture of borrowed opinions and systems of faith, it being supposed that no one form alone was complete and sufficient, but that each system possessed a portion of the perfect truth. \"The prevailing tone of mind was eclectic,\" and Christianity did not escape the influence.
+At the time of our Lord's advent Judaism had been greatly corrupted.
+During the captivity[^118] Chaldean, Persian and Egyptian doctrines, and other oriental ideas had tinged the Mosaic religion, and in Alexandria, especially, there was a great mixture of borrowed opinions and systems of faith, it being supposed that no one form alone was complete and sufficient, but that each system possessed a portion of the perfect truth.
+"The prevailing tone of mind was eclectic," and Christianity did not escape the influence.

 ## The Apocryphal Book of Enoch.